 Propagation

 Radio wave propagation describes the way in which radio waves travel from one point to another.
 As we saw in the previous page, radio waves (like light waves) have polarization and are affected by the phenomena of reflection, refraction, diffraction, and scattering.
 As we'll see next, these give rise to different ways that the signal can propagate through the atmosphere.

+Last update: 2020/10/07 08:01
-Direct Waves (Line Of Sight)

-VHF radio waves (above 50 MHz) travel more or less in a straight line, and so cannot go much beyond the horizon.
+Direct Waves (Line Of Sight) VHF radio waves (above 50 MHz) travel more or less in a straight line, and so cannot go much beyond the horizon.
 To increase the distance that an antenna can "see", we raise our antennas as high as possible.
-The radio horizon is given roughly by: $d = 4.12 \cdot fh$ \$ where d is in kilometre and h is in meters.

-For example, VE7HZF's antenna is 20m above the ground, at an elevation of 100m overlooking the water.
+The radio horizon is given roughly by: $\$d = 4.12 \operatorname{sgrt}{h} \$ where $\$d\$ is in kilometre and $\$h\$ is in meters.
+For example, VA7FI's antenna is 20m above the ground, at an elevation of 100m overlooking the water.
 It means that his antenna can see about 45 km in that direction.
 For direct waves to occur, the height of the antenna needs to be many times greater than the wavelength of the radio wave so that the signal doesn't interact with the ground.
 In this example, the antenna (120m above sea level) is 60 wavelengths high on the 2 meter band, and 170 wavelengths on the 70 cm band.
 Another similar station could be reached at about 90 km.

-Ground Waves

-Ground waves occur when the signal curves with the Earth until it becomes too weak to be detected.
+Ground Waves Ground waves occur when the signal curves with the Earth until it becomes too weak to be detected.
 This phenomena happens because of diffraction for vertically polarized radio waves when the frequency is below 3 MHz.
 The radio wave interacts with the ground where it loses some of its energy but also curves toward it.
 Depending on the frequency, these waves can go beyond the horizon out to about 200 km.

-Skywaves

-Depending on the frequency and atmospheric conditions, it's possible for radio waves going up to reflect back down to Earth.
+Skywaves Depending on the frequency and atmospheric conditions, it's possible for radio waves going up to reflect back down to Earth.
 From our location in British Columbia, we can very easily talk to people in Japan using Skywaves.

-This process uses Ionospheric Refraction, which we'll see next.2)

-Ionosphere

-The region of our atmosphere between 50km and 400km altitude is called the ionosphere3), and to radio waves, it can act like:

-- a mirror that refracts and reflects a signal back to earth, - a clear window that lets a signal escape to space, - or a tinted window that absorbs the signal.
+Last update: 2020/10/07 08:01 This process uses lonospheric Refraction, which we'll see next.2) Ionosphere The region of our atmosphere between 50km and 400km altitude is called the ionosphere3), and to radio waves, it can act like: - a mirror that refracts and reflects a signal back to earth, - a clear window that lets a signal escape to space, - or a tinted window that absorbs the signal.